ChrisRM/material-theme-jetbrains/README.md

 </a>
 </div>

-# Material Theme UI for Jetbrains
+# Material Theme UI for JetBrains

-This is a port of the famous [Material Theme](https://github.com/equinusocio/vsc-material-theme) for Jetbrains IDEs, allowing a total customization of the IDE including Themes, Color Schemes, Icons and many other features.
+This is a port of the famous [Material Theme](https://github.com/equinusocio/vsc-material-theme) for JetBrains IDEs, allowing a total customization of the IDE including Themes, Color Schemes, Icons and many other features.

-### Important Note: Pricing
+### Pricing

-Since version 6.0.0 the plugin is now a paid plugin.
+Since version 6.0.0 the plugin is now a paid plugin based on a freemium model. **It means that the plugin is still free**, but extra features are only available for paid customers.
 Previous versions are still available for free, but further updates will only be available on the Paid Version.

-The plugin is priced at 5$ USD monthly, or 50$ annually for individuals, and 30$ monthly/150$ annually for enterprises.
+The plugin is priced at $1.5 USD monthly, or $15 annually for individuals, and $7.5 monthly/$75 annually for enterprises.
-Academics, open-source and user groups are free of charge, and non-profit organizations, educational organizations and students can get a discount.
-There's also a 30-days trial.
+Academics, open-source and user groups are free of charge, and non-profit organizations and educational organizations can get a discount.

 Also, people that have contributed more than 1$ in the past, and code contributors can get a **free lifetime license**!
 Contact me with your contact information at <elior@material-theme.com> to apply.